 All governors have confirmed that they have no pecuniary interests to declare.

 We are delighted to say that we have recruited two new Parent Governors, who are energetic, talented and committed.
-The governing body is going from strength to strength, and we hope to have two Community Governors soon.
+The governing body is going from strength to strength, and the Trust has just appointed the Reverend Stella Olukanmi as a new Community Governor.
+We are still looking for more Community Governors, and would especially welcome someone who could represent another religious faith.

 I am a mum of two, and a Design and Conservation Team Leader in the Planning Department at Southwark Council.